wncc/TSS-2021/Python & its Applications/Week-5/README.md

 You can head over to this [tutorial](https://www.geeksforgeeks.org/python-tkinter-tutorial/) to learn more about tkinter.
 You can also refer [this](https://www.javatpoint.com/python-tkinter) for a comprehensive overview of all UI widgets.

 For those prefering video tutorials [here](https://www.youtube.com/watch?v=VMP1oQOxfM0) is a good source to refer to.

+You can refer to the [documentation](https://docs.python.org/3/library/tk.html) as well to learn anymore about this library.

 ## Panda3D for Game Development
 Panda3D is a 3D engine: a library of subroutines for 3D rendering and game development.
 The library is in C++ with a set of Python bindings.
 It supports the full range of what modern engines should: it provides convenient support for normal mapping, gloss mapping, HDR, cartoon shading and inking, bloom, and a number of other things.
 It also allows you to write your own shaders.
 It is a much more advanced and sophisticated than PyGame.